Holy Trinity Church, Nuwara Eliya: History

 It took seven years after building commenced for the church to be completed.
 Upon its completion it was consecrated by Bishop James Chapman on 24 February 1852 (St. Matthias’ Day).
 The first vicar of the Holy Trinity Church, from 1843 to 1846, was Rev. von Dadelszen.

 In the late 1890s the congregation proposed enlarging the Church, there was however some opposition, who proposed the construction of a new Church near the old cemetery.
 The majority of the congregation however preferred the existing site.
 In 1889 the church was enlarged.
 The original portion of the building is at the church's western end.
 The additions can be noted by the difference in size of the corbels supporting the main rafters.

 On 18 April 1954 Queen Elizabeth II and Prince Philip, Duke of Edinburgh attended services at the Holy Trinity church, with the Queen gifting a blue carpet and a stained glass window in remembrance of their visit.

 In 2001 the 100 year old Pipe Organ, which had been out of order for over 30 years, was restored at a cost of approximately half a million rupees.

 There are a number of memorial plaques on the church walls including Dr. G. Gardner, Superintendent of the Royal Botanical Gardens, Peradeniya; Captain William Fisher, father of Lord John Fisher, who was thrown off his horse and killed; Reginald Beauchamp Downall, tea planter, Legislative Council member; and Lady Carolina Ridgeway, wife of Sir Joseph West Ridgeway, Governor of Ceylon.

-The churchyard also several tombstones, including ones for Lady Olive Mary Caldecott, wife of Sir Andrew Caldecott, the last Governor of Ceylon, and the family members of Sir Samuel Baker.
+The churchyard also several tombstones, including ones for Lady Olive Mary Caldecott, wife of Sir Andrew Caldecott, the penultimate Governor of Ceylon, and the family members of Sir Samuel Baker.